 Experiential tourism in Willoq and Patacancha

-How to get there: The community of Willoq is 78 km (1 h 30 min) from Cusco by asphalted road.
+How to get there: The community of Willoq is 78 km (1 hour 30 min) from Cusco by an asphalted road.

-Location: Province of Urubamba, Cusco, belongs to Ollantaytambo.
+Location: The province of Urubamba, Cusco, belongs to Ollantaytambo.

 Height: 3400 masl.